upstarter/automata/README.md

 Note that the five aspects are orthogonal.
 The first two aspects deal with “understanding” the map of the environment.
 The third and the forth aspects deal with autonomy of decision.
 Self adaptation ensures adequacy of decisions with respect to the environment map.
 See MMLC<sup>[2](#mmlcfootnote1)</sup>.

-#### A system is defined as an Autonomous Decentralized System (ADS) if the following 2 properties are satisfied:
+#### A system is defined as an Autonomous Decentralized System (ADS) if the following two properties are satisfied:

  1. Autonomous Controllability: Even if any subsystem fails, is repaired, and/or is newly added, the other subsystems can continue to manage themselves and function.